momoieaso/mt-exercise-03/README.md

 - This only works on a Unix-like system, with bash.
 - Python 3 must be installed on your system, i.e. the command `python3` must be available
-- Make sure virtualenv is installed on your system.
+- Make sure virtualenv, pandas and matplotlib are installed on your system.
 To install, e.g.

     `pip install virtualenv`
+    `pip install pandas`
+    `pip install matplotlib`

 # Steps